aqurilla/tickethub/README.md

 ## Observed issues:
 - `ts-node-dev` can have issues if the resources specified in the deployment file are too restrictive.
-Using the `--poll` flag with with `ts-node-dev` may also help in some cases.
+Using the `--poll` flag with with `ts-node-dev` may help in cases where code hot-reload is not occuring.
   It is also recommended to use the `node:lts-alpine` base image
+- If using yaml-schema, ensure that the matching apiVersion is selected for `skaffold.yaml`